GE HealthCare: Imaging

 The imaging business was the original core starting with x-rays in 1920, CT scanners in the 1970s, and MRI machines in the 1980s.

 As of 2024, it includes the original imaging businesses along with continued innovations, such as the digital Omni Legend PET/CT scanner introduced in 2022.

 GE uses a custom scientific Linux distribution HELiOS (Healthcare Enterprise Linux Operating System) on their machines.
 They partnered with SUSE in 2020.

 Facilities

-The company's headquarters are in Chicago on the 16th floor of the Heller International Building.
-In 2019, it consolidated hundreds of employees, particularly in technology from Barrington, Illinois to its Chicago HQ.
+The company's headquarters are in Chicago on the sixteenth floor of the Heller International Building.
+In 2019, it consolidated hundreds of employees, particularly in technology, from Barrington, Illinois to its Chicago headquarters.
 In 2020, it relocated salespeople to the headquarters from Wisconsin or regional sales offices countrywide.

 The company has a major presence in Waukesha, Wisconsin, where as of 2023 over half of its 5200 Wisconsin employees were located.
 The company collaborates with researchers at University of Wisconsin-Madison which is less than 80 miles away.